awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-cloudtrail.md

 You can enable trusted access using either the AWS CloudTrail console or the AWS Organizations console\.

 **Important**
 We strongly recommend that whenever possible, you use the AWS CloudTrail console or tools to enable integration with Organizations\.
 This lets AWS CloudTrail perform any configuration that it requires, such as creating resources needed by the service\.
-Proceed with these steps only if you can’t enable integration using the tools provided by AWS CloudTrail\.For more information, see [this note](orgs_integrate_services.md#important-note-about-integration)\.
+Proceed with these steps only if you can’t enable integration using the tools provided by AWS CloudTrail\.
+For more information, see [this note](orgs_integrate_services.md#important-note-about-integration)\.
 If you enable trusted access by using the AWS CloudTrail console or tools then you don’t need to complete these steps\.

 You must sign in with your AWS Organizations management account to create an organization trail\.
 If you create the trail from the AWS CloudTrail console, trusted access is configured automatically for you\.
 If you choose to create an organization trail using the AWS CLI or the AWS API, you must manually configure trusted access\.
 For more information, see [ Enabling CloudTrail as a trusted service in AWS Organizations](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-an-organizational-trail-by-using-the-aws-cli.html#cloudtrail-create-organization-trail-by-using-the-cli-enable-trusted-service) in the *AWS CloudTrail User Guide\.*